ridwanspace/resume-screening-langchain-vertexai/README.md

 ```bash
 streamlit run app.py
 ```
-Visit the provided URL in your browser to interact with the PDF chatbot.
+Visit the provided URL in your browser to interact with the Resume Screening Assistant.

 ### Cost